shimoura/human-multi-area-model/README.md

 ### Requirements

-The entire workflow of the model, from data preprocessing through the simulation to the final analysis, relies on the `Python` programming language version `3.9` or above.
-The complete list of Python packages we used to run our simulations can be found in ```humam.yml``` file.
+The entire workflow of the model, from data preprocessing through the simulation to the final analysis, relies on the `Python` programming language.
+The complete list of Python packages with the specific version we used to run our simulations can be found in ```humam.yml``` file.
+Other package versions may not work properly, specifically, using `Pandas >= 1.0` will raise an error when creating the network.

 All network simulations were performed using the `NEST simulator` version `2.20.2` (https://www.nest-simulator.org/).